On Mirzakhani's twist torus conjecture: Introduction

-Our techniques recover and generalize these results.
+Our techniques recover and generalize these equidistribution results.
 Indeed, let $\gamma = \gamma_1 \cup \ldots \cup \gamma_k$ be any multicurve and $\bfh \in \RR^{k}_{>0}$ any weight vector.
-Consider the $L$-level set of the hyperbolic length function for $\bfh \gamma := h_1 \gamma_1 \cup \ldots \cup h_k \gamma_k$ in the Teichm{\"u}ller space $\T_g$; this admits a lift to the unit cotangent bundle $\PoT_g$ by setting the second coordinate equal to $\bfh \gamma/L$.
-Any probability measure supported on such a lifted level set that is absolutely continuous with respect to the Lebesgue class with continuous density and such that its restriction to each earthquake flow line is the restriction of Lebesgue to an interval is said to be {\bf horospherical}.
-These level sets can also be stratified by the combinatorial type of the ribbon graph spine for $X \setminus \gamma$ (see \S\ref{sec:background} and \S\S\ref{subsec: arcs and rgs}--\ref{sec:horospheres}); any measure satisfying the properties above but on a substratum is called a {\bf horospherical slice measure}.
-We use the same terms to denote the pushforwards of such measures down to $\PoM_g$.
+Consider the $L$-level set of the hyperbolic length function for $\bfh \gamma := h_1 \gamma_1 \cup \ldots \cup h_k \gamma_k$ in the Teichm{\"u}ller space $\T_g$.
+A measure on this level set is {\bf horospherical} if it is absolutely continuous with respect to the Lebesgue class with continuous density, and if the restriction to each earthquake flow line is Lebesgue measure.
+These level sets can also be stratified by the combinatorial type of the ribbon graph spine for $X \setminus \gamma$ (see \S\ref{sec:background} and \S\S\ref{subsec: arcs and rgs}--\ref{sec:horospheres}).
+Fixing a combinatorial type defines a submanifold of the $L$-level set, and any measure which is both absolutely continuous with respect to Lebesgue on such a submanifold and Lebesgue on earthquake flow orbits is called a {\bf horospherical slice measure}.
 See Section \ref{sec:horospheres} and Figure \ref{fig:horo}.

+Both horospherical and horospherical slice measures admit earthquake-flow invariant lifts to the unit cotangent bundle $\PoT_g$ by setting the second coordinate equal to $\bfh \gamma/L$.
+These can further be pushed forward to $\PoM_g$, and we continue to use the same terminology.

 As the dilation flow $\left( \Dil_t\right)$ normalizes the earthquake flow, pushforwards of horospherical (slice) measures by the dilation flow are themselves horospherical (slice) measures.
-Applying a theorem of Forni \cite{Forni} (see also \cite{EMM:effscc}), we arrive at the following:
+Applying a result of Forni \cite[Theorem 1.6]{Forni} (see also \cite[Proposition 3.2]{EMM:effscc}), we arrive at the following:

 \begin{theorem} Let $\sigma$ be any horospherical (slice) measure on $\PoM_g$.
 Then

 where $\mu_{\infty}$ is an earthquake-flow invariant ergodic probability measure on $\PoM_g$.
 Moreover, \begin{enumerate} \item If $\sigma$ is horospherical or supported on a top-dimensional stratum, then $\mu_\infty = \mu_{\Mirz}/b_g$. \item If $\sigma$ is supported on a lower-dimensional stratum, $\mu_{\infty}$ is not equal (hence singular) to $\mu_{\Mirz}$. \end{enumerate} \end{theorem}